Jan Brueghel the Elder: Ideological context

 Brueghel's era also saw a growing interest in the study of nature through empirical evidence as opposed to relying on inherited tradition.
 The increased access to new animals and exotic plants from the newly discovered territories played an important role in this intellectual exploration.
-This resulted in the appearance of the first scholarly catalogues and encyclopedias, including the illustrated natural history catalogues of 16th-century naturalists Conrad Gesner and Ulisse Aldrovandi.
+This resulted in the appearance of the first scholarly catalogues and encyclopaedias, including the illustrated natural history catalogues of 16th-century naturalists Conrad Gesner and Ulisse Aldrovandi.
 Their major contribution to natural history was the creation of an extensive system of description of each animal.
 Gesner placed all the species within four general categories: quadrupeds, birds, fish and serpents.
 He described animals in alphabetical order and in terms of nomenclature, geographic origins, mode of living and behaviour.
 Aldrovandi took another approach and did not order animals alphabetically.
 He relied on visual resemblance as the classifying factor.
 For example, he grouped the horse together with analogous animals, such as the donkey and mule, and separated species into categories, such as birds with webbed feet and nocturnal birds.